 There are two things I assume to be true about early-stage product marketing:

 - Marketing trails strategy.
 That a very clearly defined business objective already exists that marketing activity will either prove or disprove over time.
 If the executive vision changes regularly or is not well articulated, you need to get clarity.

 - Product development leads marketing.
 The product organization should deliver a roadmap defined by customer feedback, and in early stage companies this process should be established long before marketing is hired.

 Since writing this post in 2019, others articulated the idea more coherently through the concept of product-led growth.

 Delta to product-market fit

 The time to scale x-axis will be many months, but hopefully not years.
 The market value y-axis typically represents financial value.

 Using product-led growth to deliver market value

 In our ideal state, we see a rapid acceleration of product development, delivering almost all market value growth.
 In the early phase of growth, customer value perception is almost entirely based on features and benefits.

-Meanwhile, marketing is laying the groundwork for future success through strategic narrative and value articulation.
-They're grinding it out, building brand, testing hypothesis, investing frugally until they find the precise tactics that accelerate adoption.
+The marketing team is grinding it out, testing hypothesis, investing frugally until they find the precise tactics that accelerate adoption.
 Although this is now a highly data-driven exercise, storytelling will forever be central to a successful growth strategy.

 The "delta to market-fit" is where marketing needs to explain a clear plan for and path to future growth.
 Basically, how they are generating the future demand for the company's solutions.

 Meanwhile, marketing leadership needs to hone their skills negotiating for finite organizational resources, especially with sales to prevent them hiring ahead of pipeline.
 All these things vary from business to business.